← Back to Stories

 Key details reported by multiple sources:

-• The Great Western Highway at Victoria Pass has been closed since March 9, 2026, due to serious cracking and ground movement in the convict-built Mitchell’s Causeway.
+• The Great Western Highway at Victoria Pass has been closed since March 9, 2026, due to cracks and instability in the 200-year-old convict-built Mitchell’s Causeway.

-• A new bridge will be built over the existing Mitchell’s Causeway, supported by deep piles anchored into stable bedrock below, with construction starting in July 2026.
+• A new bridge will be built above the existing Mitchell’s Causeway, supported by deep piles anchored into bedrock, with construction starting in July 2026.

-• The highway is expected to reopen between April and June 2027, meaning a total closure duration of up to 15 months.
+• The road is expected to reopen between April and June 2027, meaning a closure duration of up to 15 months.

-• The NSW government has increased small business grants from $10,000 to $25,000 for affected areas (Mount Victoria, Hartley, Little Hartley, Hartley Vale) and expanded eligibility to include Lithgow, Oberon, and Blackheath with $10,000 grants.
+• The NSW government increased small business grants from $10,000 to $25,000 for affected areas (Mount Victoria, Hartley, Little Hartley, Hartley Vale) and expanded eligibility to Lithgow, Oberon, and Blackheath.

-• Contracting company Seymour Whyte was selected to build the new crossing after an accelerated procurement process.
+• Seymour Whyte was selected to construct the new bridge after an accelerated procurement process involving 10 engineering firms.

 Points of Difference